tensorflow/datasets/docs/add_dataset.md

 The
 [`DatasetInfo`](https://github.com/tensorflow/datasets/tree/master/tensorflow_datasets/core/dataset_info.py)
 stores the information we know about a dataset.
 For now, let's add what features are part of the dataset and their types.
-If possible, please also add the approximate size of the dataset.
 For example:

 ```python
 class MyDataset(tfds.core.GeneratorBasedBuilder):